 Cash and cash equivalents and other investments

-The majority of the Company's cash and cash equivalents and other investments are in liquid securities with counterparties that have sound credit ratings.
+The majority of the Company's investments are in liquid securities with counterparties that have sound credit ratings.
 Where considered necessary, security is sought.
 Management does not expect any counterparty to fail to meet its obligations.